nickmmark/na-pathway/README.md

 ### 🚧 Features to Add
-[ ] It would be helpful to add therapies on the graph, for example:
+[x] Add therapies (d5W, 3% NS, ddAVP, etc)
-- when was saline or free water given & how much
+[ ] Add more info about therapies on the graph, for example:
 - ideally I could add a weight based calculator to *estimate* how much a given free water bolus would be expected to decrease the sodium
 - when was ddAVP given --> show the expected half life of the drug